Next Couch to 5K course starts Saturday 5th September 2026 – £30

 How should I prepare for taking part in Couch to 5K?

 You would be wise to invest in a decent pair of running trainers.
-Ladies may want to buy a sports bra to keep them comfortable when jogging.
+Ladies may want to buy a sports bra to keep comfortable when running.
 No other special gear is needed.

 We also recommend you prepare by practising brisk walking to start improving your stamina.
 This means walking to the point where you feel slightly out of breath.
 Start with just a few minutes and aim to be able to walk briskly for 25 minutes by the time the programme starts.